LilyKensa/IllustrationsManager/README.md

 ```

 The discord client should be online, and your website should be hosted on `localhost:5470/illustrations/` (Or other port if you changed it)

+## Discord Commands

+### Misc

+I've made `--loli` command to troll one of my friend, you can use this as a ping command though.

+Don't ever use `--worship`.
+Trust me.

+## Admin

+Reply to a message and type `--add` will add all the images (including URLs and attachments) of that image.
+You will see a ☑️ appear to the message.

+Using `--clearmessages <Begin> <End>`, you can delete a range of message at once, be careful when using this.